Noor-Afsha7/cat-photo-app/README.md

-# 📚 Book Catalog – Pure HTML Project
+# 🐾 CatPhotoApp – Pure HTML Project

-This is a beginner-friendly web project built entirely using **HTML only** (no CSS or JavaScript).
-It displays a structured catalog of some of my favorite books in the personal finance and self-help genre.
+This is a fun and beginner-friendly project built entirely using **pure HTML**, based on the [freeCodeCamp curriculum](https://www.freecodecamp.org/).
+It’s a mock website designed for cat lovers and showcases key HTML concepts like semantic structure, accessibility, image handling, and form elements.

 ## 🔧 Features

+- ✅ Semantic HTML5 elements (`<main>`, `<section>`, `<figure>`, `<footer>`)
+- ✅ Lists (`<ul>` and `<ol>`) with cat-related items
+- ✅ Embedded images with descriptive `alt` attributes
-- Clean and semantic HTML5 structure
+- ✅ Accessible and well-structured form using:
-- Proper use of `<table>`, `<thead>`, `<tbody>`, and `<tfoot>`
-- Accessible `<caption>` to describe the table
-- Real-world book entries with author, genre, and publication year
-- Simple and lightweight – no external dependencies

-## 📚 Books Included

-- Rich Dad Poor Dad – Robert Kiyosaki & Sharon Lechter
-- Think and Grow Rich – Napoleon Hill
+  - `<fieldset>` and `<legend>`
-- Atomic Habits – James Clear
-- The 48 Laws of Power – Robert Greene
-- Ikigai – Francesc Miralles & Hector Garcia
-- The Psychology of Money – Morgan Housel
+  - Radio buttons and checkboxes with proper labels
+  - Required text input with placeholder
+- ✅ External links and image links with proper usage
+- ✅ Footer with attribution

-## 📁 File
+## 📁 Files Included

-- `index.html` – Contains the entire project
+- `index.html` – Entire HTML structure of the project

-## ✅ Accessibility Highlights

-- Proper table semantics for screen readers
+## 🚀 How to Use

+1. Clone or download the repository
+2. Open `index.html` in your web browser
+3. Enjoy the cuteness of cats 🐱 and the clean HTML structure

+## 🎯 Purpose

+This project was built as part of my learning journey in web development.
+It helped me strengthen core HTML skills, including:
+- Semantic markup
+- Accessibility best practices
-- Clear labeling of headers and content structure
+- Form creation and structure
-- Caption provided for table context
+- Organizing real content in a user-friendly way

+## 🌐 Live Preview

+(You can host this file using GitHub Pages or Netlify and drop the link here.)

+## 👩‍💻 Made By

+**Noor Afsha**

 ---

-## 📌 Getting Started

-1. Clone or download this repository
-2. Open `index.html` in your browser

----

-## 🧠 Purpose

-This project is part of my learning journey to build strong foundations in web development, with a focus on writing clean and accessible HTML.

----

-## 📬 Contact

-Made with 💻 by **Noor Afsha**